Displaying items by tag: School of Journalism

 Our students learn the skills needed for success in their chosen field.
 They also learn about industry structures, ethics, and regulation.
 Our goal is for students in our classes to become skilled practitioners as well as critical thinkers – training for a first job AND a long-term career.

 Journalism majors learn about media law, ethics and history, and about the media's role in an increasingly diverse society.
 The program emphasizes hands-on learning.
-Students select either a print or electronic emphasis in their professional skills courses, and all students learn basics of multimedia journalism.
-Majors choosing a print emphasis have the opportunity to write for a daily newspaper or the university's yearbook.
+Students select either a print/multimedia or broadcast/multimedia emphasis in their professional skills courses.
+Majors choosing a print/multimedia emphasis have the opportunity to write for a daily newspaper or the university's yearbook.

-Students who select the electronic track gain on-air experience at the campus student radio station and report, anchor and produce a live newscast aired four days a week (Monday-Thursday) on a local cable channel.
+Students who select the broadcast/multimedia emphasis gain on-air experience at the campus student radio station and report, anchor and produce a live newscast aired four days a week (Monday-Thursday) on a local cable channel.

 We also have a number of active student organizations.
 These groups give students a chance to put what they’ve learned in class into practice, and also provide exposure to guest speakers and valuable networking opportunities.